The Community Table

 While sitting down to enjoy a meal together is undeniably bonding, working together to prepare it is even more so.
-Now, three chefs and longstanding members of Marlene Meyerson JCC Manhattan share classic recipes such as Weekly Challah, Latkes Four Ways, and Pumpkin Rugelach, plus an inspiring selection of contemporary dishes with a farm-to-table emphasis and international flavors.
+In 2015, three chefs and longstanding members of Marlene Meyerson JCC Manhattan--Judy Bernstein Bunzl, Katja Goldman, and Lisa Rotmil--shared classic recipes such as Weekly Challah, Latkes Four Ways, and Pumpkin Rugelach, plus an inspiring selection of contemporary dishes with a farm-to-table emphasis and international flavors.
 With anecdotal contributions from JCCs all around the country, this cookbook highlights the JCC’s vibrant, eclectic community—and celebrates all of its many flavors.

 We can't wait for you to join us at our community table.

-—Joan Nathan, author of Jewish Cooking in America
+―Joan Nathan, author of Quiches, Kugels and Couscous: My Search for Jewish Cooking in France

 "An engaging book, written with love, that is about pleasure and identity and creating bonds and conviviality.
 It is full of recipes that make you want to cook delicious food inspired by Jewish culture."